SSCHAcode/CellConstructor/README.md

 NOTE:
 If you want to install the package into a system python distribution, the installation commands should be executed as a superuser.
+Otherwise, append the --user flag to either the setup.py or the pip installation.
+In this way no administrator privilages is required, but the installation will be effective only for the current user.
+Note that some python distribution, like anaconda, does not need the superuser, as they have an installation path inside the HOME directory.

 ## GO!